-But to the Son {he says (ULT) Alternate translation: "But God says this to the Son" the Son (ULT) Son is an important title for Jesus, the Son of God.
-(See: Translating Son and Father) Your throne, O God, {is} forever {and} ever (ULT) The Son's throne represents his rule.
-Alternate translation: "You are God, and your reign will last forever and ever" (See: Metonymy) the scepter of righteousness (is) the scepter of his kingdom (ULT) Here, scepter refers to the Son's rule.
-Alternate translation: "And you will rule over the people of your kingdom with justice" (See: Metonymy) ULT 8 But to the Son {he says}, "Your throne, O God, {is} forever {and} ever, and the scepter of righteousness {is} the scepter of his kingdom. has anointed you...with the oil of exultation more than your companions (ULT) Here, oil of exultation refers to the joy that the Son felt when God honored him.
-Alternate translation: "has honored you and made you more joyful than anyone else" (See: Metaphor) ULT 9 You have loved righteousness and hated lawlessness.
+But to the Son {he says (ULT) But in the scriptures, he also said about...s Son...God (UST) Alternate translation: "But God says this to the Son" the Son (ULT) s Son...God (UST) Son is an important title for Jesus, the Son of God.
+(See: Translating Son and Father) ULT But to the Son {he says}, "Your throne, O God, {is} forever {and} ever, and the scepter of righteousness {is} the scepter of his kingdom.
+UST But in the scriptures, he also said about God's Son: "You who are God will rule forever, and you will reign justly over your kingdom.
+Your throne, O God, {is} forever {and} ever (ULT) God...You who are...will rule forever (UST) The Son's throne represents his rule.
+Alternate translation: "You are God, and your reign will last forever and ever" (See: Metonymy) the scepter of righteousness (is) the scepter of his kingdom (ULT) you will reign justly over your kingdom (UST) Here, scepter refers to the Son's rule.
+Alternate translation: "And you will rule over the people of your kingdom with justice" (See: Metonymy) has anointed you...with the oil of exultation more than your companions (ULT) has caused you to be...more joyful than anyone else besides you (UST) Here, oil of exultation refers to the joy that the Son felt when God honored him.
+Alternate translation: "has honored you and made you more joyful than anyone else" (See: Metaphor) ULT You have loved righteousness and hated lawlessness.
 Therefore God, your God, has anointed you with the oil of exultation more than your companions."
-And in the beginning, O Lord, you laid the earth's foundation, and the heavens are the work of your hands (ULT) This quotation comes from another Psalm.
+UST You have loved people's righteous deeds and you have hated people's sinful deeds.
+So God, whom you worship, has caused you to be more joyful than anyone else besides you."
+And in the beginning, O Lord, you laid the earth's foundation, and the heavens are the work of your hands (ULT) We also know that his Son is superior to angels because someone wrote, "Lord, it was you who created the earth in the beginning.
+You also made the rest of the universe, the stars and everything in the sky (UST) This quotation comes from another Psalm.